Highest-Intensity Neutrino Beam on the Planet

 A neutrino is an elementary particle that is at least a million times lighter than an electron and has no electric charge.
 Neutrinos are harmless particles that are among the most abundant — yet least understood — in the universe; they are a billion times more abundant than the particles that make up stars, planets and people.
 These tiny particles have no electric charge and mostly pass right through the empty space in the atoms that make up ordinary matter, very rarely interacting with it.
 Therefore, not only are they harmless, but very challenging to observe!

 Experiments carried out over the past half century have revealed that neutrinos are found in three states, or flavors, and can transform from one flavor into another.
+(Each flavor is associated with a charged particle: an electron, or one of its heavier and unstable cousins, a muon or tau.)
 These results offer the most compelling evidence to date for physics beyond the Standard Model.
-In a single experiment enabled by LBNF's high-intensity neutrino source, generated from a megawatt-class proton accelerator, DUNE will conduct a broad exploration of the three-flavor model of neutrino physics with unprecedented detail.
-The 800 mi (1,300 km) separation ("baseline") between the neutrino source and the far detector delivers optimal sensitivity to this physics.

 The Long-Baseline Neutrino Facility (LBNF) will build on an already extensively developed plan for a beamline and related facilities to support this world-class experiment.
 How do you make a neutrino beam?